ppetrovtv/pine_script_docs/source/language/Type_system.rst

 line and label
 ^^^^^^^^^^^^^^

 New drawing objects were introduced in Pine v4.
-These objects could be created with `line.new <https://www.tradingview.com/study-script-reference/v4/#fun_line{dot}new>`__ and `label.new <https://www.tradingview.com/study-script-reference/v4/#fun_label{dot}new>`__ functions.
-Their types are  *series line* and *series label* correspondingly.
+These objects are created with the `line.new <https://www.tradingview.com/study-script-reference/v4/#fun_line{dot}new>`__ and `label.new <https://www.tradingview.com/study-script-reference/v4/#fun_label{dot}new>`__ functions.
+Their type is *series line* and *series label*, respectively.
-There is only one series form of drawing types in Pine.
+There is only one form of the *line* and *label* types in Pine: *series*.

 void
 ----

 There is a *void* type in Pine Script.
-All the functions and annotation functions with *side effect* return void result.
-For example a
+All functions and annotation functions which produce a *side effect* return a void result.
+E.g.
 `strategy.entry <https://www.tradingview.com/study-script-reference/v4/#fun_strategy{dot}entry>`__,
 `plotshape <https://www.tradingview.com/study-script-reference/v4/#fun_plotshape>`__ etc.

-Void result from function means that it cannot be used in any arithmetic expression or to be assigned to a variable.
+A void result cannot be used in any arithmetic expression or be assigned to a variable.

 na value
 --------